bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^50^ Nicodemus (he who came to him by night, being one of them) said to them, ^51^ “Does our law judge a man unless it first hears from him personally and knows what he does?”

 ^52^ They answered him, “Are you also from Galilee?
-Search and see that no prophet has arisen out of Galilee.”^*^ ^[7:52 See Isaiah 9:1; Matthew 4:13-16]
+Search and see that no prophet has arisen out of Galilee.”^^ ^[7:52 See Isaiah 9:1; Matthew 4:13-16]

 ^53^ Everyone went to his own house,